sandipbhowmik/abb-demo/task3-shift-left-security/README.md

    - **CodeQL**: fast source analysis; annotates PRs and fails on high‑severity findings.

 4) **Reporting & Gates**
-   - Save reports as **Actions artifacts** (JSON/HTML/XML).
    - Return **non‑zero exit codes** to fail the job on HIGH/CRITICAL findings.
-   - For productio  deployments, **branch protection** to be enforced so PRs cannot merge unless all required checks pass. **In current pipeline, if any vulnerabilities or secrets are detected, the build/push job will not be triggered and ill be blocked for any deployments.**
+   - For productio  deployments, **branch protection** to be enforced so PRs cannot merge unless all required checks pass. **In current pipeline, if any vulnerabilities or secrets are detected, the build/push job will not be triggered and it will be blocked for any deployments.**

 ---